google/google-drive-proxy/README.md

 and manages the cache where the needed files reside.

 It uses a simple protocol to communicate with client applications over a pipe.
-It is currently used by the DriveFusion project to provide a transparent interface between Windows Explorer and Google Drive.
+It is currently used by the [Google Drive Shell Extension] (https://github.com/google/google-drive-shell-extension) project to provide a transparent interface between Windows Explorer and Google Drive.

 # Supported OS